input-output-hk/marlowe/docs/differences.md

     ValueFromChoice IdChoice Value
 ```

+However, the reader should note that now all of them take a pair instead of two values.
 For example, to observe whether participant 1 has made a choice for choice number 3, we would write the following observation:

 ```haskell
   ChoseSomething (3, 1)